-While Marseille recorded three times as many attacks as Rangers, we can see that the distance in chance quality is significantly reduced by the size of Rangers upticks.
-This signifies that Rangers shots carried a higher value and probability, while Marseille attacked more frequently but did so from areas that gave Rangers a better chance of preventing a goal.
-The small repeated upticks not only signal multiple attacks within the same shot pattern, but also shots from distance that carry a lower threat.
+While Marseille recorded three times as many attacks as Rangers, we can see that the distance in chance creation value (xG) is significantly reduced by the size of Rangers upticks.
+This signifies that Rangers fewer shots carried a higher value and probability, and more importantly landed when they needed them the most.

 Type of Chances Created

-Rangers would create all 7 of their 8 attacks from Key Passes, which shows us that Marseille made very little errors in possession, but also that Rangers required groups of players to fashion efforts on goal as they didn’t have an individual who could do so.
-Marseille however would create 16 of their 24 attacks from Key Passes, which when we delve deeper shows us that of the remaining 8 attacks 5 were a direct result of a Rangers turn over in possession and Marseille taking advantage by shooting on goal.
-The most notable of these would come on 55 minutes, when Rudi Voller would take advantage of an initial John Brown turn over and subsequent Steven Pressley mis placed tackle, to score the 2nd goal of the match.
+7 of Rangers 8 attacks came from Key Passes, which shows us that Rangers required groups of players to fashion efforts on goal.
+Conversely Marseille would create 16 of their 24 attacks from Key Passes, which shows us that of the remaining 8 attacks each were a direct result of a Rangers turn over in possession and Marseille taking advantage by shooting on goal.

 Where Chances are Created

 When analyzing the attack play from this game it is as fascinating as it is baffling.
-On a surface level we can see that Marseille recording 24 shots to 8 would suggest a level of dominance that labels the scoreline as flattering in Rangers favor, however when we drill down deeper it perhaps suggests something more impressive about how Rangers played.
+On a surface level we can see that Marseille recording 24 shots to 8 would suggest a level of dominance that labels the scoreline as flattering in Rangers favor, however when we drill down deeper it perhaps suggests something more impressive about Rangers performance at both ends.

-While again we cannot understate how impressive the creation of 24 shots are in a match, the fact is Marseille would only land 10 of those 24 from inside the box shows us how speculative many of the shots were.
-In comparison Rangers would hit 7 from the same area, and to delve further we also see that only 3 of Marseille’s 10 box shots would come from the Golden Zone (Central portion of the box and the highest probability) where as Rangers would record 6 of their 7 box shots from inside the Golden Zone.
-This allows us to consider that on the night Rangers made more of their chance creation, purely from a probability perspective, as they did more with an overall lesser output.
+Of Marseille’s 24 shots in the match, only 10 of those 24 came from inside the box.
+In comparison Rangers would hit 7 from the same area.
+Breaking this down further we also see that only 3 of Marseille’s 10 box shots would come from the Golden Zone (Central portion of the box and the highest probability) where as Rangers would record 6 of their 7 box shots from the same region.
+This leads us to consider that on the night Rangers made more of their chance creation purely from a probability perspective, despite doing so with an overall lesser output.

 Who Created Chances